TestAnything/testanything.github.io/tap-version-13-specification.md

 ### The plan
 The plan tells how many tests will be run, or how many tests have run.
 It's a check that the test file hasn't stopped prematurely.
 It must appear once, whether at the beginning or end of the output.
-The plan is usually the first line of TAP output (although in future there may be a version line before it) and it specifies how many test points are to follow.
+The plan is usually the second line of TAP output right after the version line, and it specifies how many test points are to follow.
 For example,

 ```
 1..10